Master's Degree Policies

 - a second member who must be a full or affiliate member of the graduate faculty;

 - a third member who could be either be a full or affiliate faculty member or a qualified off-campus expert in the field.
 All three members may come from within the same program.

 - Programs that are coursework-only inclusive of the final cumulating experience (e.g., a capstone course, a for-credit internship) do not require a supervisory committee to be formed.
 The advisor, who must be a full or affiliate member of the graduate faculty, will provide the signature approving the student’s Plan of Study and Graduation Application.

 Plan of Study

 The Plan of Study shall include the specific courses the student is expected to complete and any other special requirements of the particular master's degree that the student is seeking.
-A student must be in good academic standing to submit a Plan of Study.
-The Plan of Study should be submitted to the Graduate College for approval no later than the term immediately after the supervisory committee is formed and must be filed in the Graduate School prior to scheduling the final examination.
-Revisions may be made, with the Request for Change form, later as advisable and necessary, but must be approved by the student, adviser, the administrator of the student's program, and the graduate dean.
+The Plan of Study must be filed with the Graduate School by the end of the student’s second semester of study.
+Revisions may be made with the Request for Change to Plan of Study form.
+Plans of Study, and all changes to them, must be approved by the student, the supervisory committee, the graduate program leader of the student's program, and the Dean of Graduate Studies.

 Plan A Master's Degree